 Approved 12/11/86; Revised 4/22/04

 A thesis is written under the direction of a thesis committee appointed in a manner specified by the department or school.
-The committee normally consists of three or more members of the Graduate Faculty, but shall not be fewer than two members.
-The committee chairperson and a majority of the committee shall be full members of the Graduate Faculty from the department or school in which the degree program is located.
+All thesis committees require a minimum of two people, a chair from the student’s department/school and at least one other committee member.
+In all cases, the chair and majority of committee members should come from the student's department/school and have full graduate faculty status.
 An associate member may co-chair a thesis with a full member.
 Proposed committee members who are not members of the Illinois State University Graduate Faculty must be approved by the Director of Graduate Studies.
 See the “Graduate Committee Information” section on the “Proposal Approval Form” to indicate the faculty who need approval to serve on the committee.
 A student must be admitted to a degree program in the Graduate School before a thesis committee can be appointed.

 Approved 2/18/99, updated 2/18/99